DrewOrtego/ArcPy-Samples/Cursor-Demo/README.md

 **Demonstrates**
 * Use of the Search, Insert, and Update Cursor's provided by the ArcPy site package.
 * Use of nested cursor's to iterate through a table and make logical decisions/changes.
+* SQL statements to filter results of each demo.

 **Usage:**